akrumel/f.lux/docs/tutorial/step-1.md

 ## Technical background

 F.lux stores all application state in a single object tree.
 A single source of truth greatly simplifies application state management, reduces complexity, and eases debugging.
-The f.lux store efficiently virtualizes the state tree into a shadow state as inspired by the React shadow DOM.
-The virtualization process, called shadowing, binds action-type functions onto the state tree properties.
-Binding the functions with the data makes explicit the operations that may be performed on a state tree property.
+The f.lux store efficiently virtualizes the state tree into a shadow state as inspired by React's virtual DOM.
+The virtualization process, called shadowing, binds action-type functions onto the state.
+Binding functions with the state makes explicit the operations that may be performed on a state property.
 Shadowing is recursively applied to the entire state tree.
 For performance reasons, the process occurs on a just-in-time basis so only the accessed properties are virtualized.

 F.lux uses the `Store` class for representing stores.
 The following image shows how the store exposes the root state and the root property.
 Inside the root property is its shadow, which contains a reference to the actual state.